For the 2024-25 school year, there are 4 community colleges serving 209 students in Washington County County, Oregon.

 How diverse are community college in Washington County, OR?

-Community colleges in Washington County, OR are approximately 100% minority students ().
+Community colleges in Washington County, OR have approximately 100% minority enrollment, with the majority being .

 Recent Articles